linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Shutdown

-A **shutdown** is some operations that will be invoked when a search is complete, it usually recycle resources.
+A **shutdown** is some operations that will be invoked when a search is complete, it recycles all the resources allocated during the search.

 For example the **context** will create a temporary file to dump/pass some data between providers/previewers.
 Thus it also needs a **shutdown** operation to delete the temporary file when the popup is closed.